 Using available data sources, it is monitoring the progress of language teaching and learning.

-The Directorate General for Education and Culture (DG EAC) works with Eurostat, Unesco, and the OECD to collect and analyse data on language teaching across Europe.
+The European Commission works with Eurostat, Unesco, and the OECD to collect and analyse data on language teaching across Europe.
 On this basis, sound language competence indicators and standards are developed at European level.

-The periodical Key data on teaching languages at school, provided by Eurydice, also adds important information about national developments.
+The periodical Key data on teaching languages at school, provided by the Eurydice network, also adds important information about national developments.

 Why is it needed?